Our Services

 Helpful Resources

-Several factors such as polyp size and number, symptom severity, anesthesia tolerance, and long-term efficacy influence which procedure suits you best.
-See below for a detailed comparison of risks, benefits, recovery protocols, and candidacy criteria to guide your next healthcare steps.
+Key factors that determine the best choice include polyp size and number, symptom severity, anesthesia tolerance, and desired long-term outcomes.
+Below, you'll find a detailed comparison of risks, benefits, recovery protocols, and candidacy criteria.

 Chronic sinusitis and nasal polyps can significantly impact breathing, sleep, and overall quality of life.
 When medical therapy fails to control symptoms, two minimally invasive procedures often come up: balloon sinuplasty and functional endoscopic sinus surgery (FESS).
 Understanding the differences between these approaches—balloon sinuplasty vs fess surgery for nasal polyps—helps you and your doctor choose the best path forward.